John James (American football): Regular season

+Playoffs

 Life after the NFL

-James is the father of four children, Helen James, Scott James, Matthew James, Susanna James, and Rose James and grandfather of six.
-He has held the position of executive director of Gator Boosters, Inc. at the University of Florida since 1986, and oversees the booster fund-raising operation to fund athletic scholarships for Gator athletes.
+James is the father of five children, Helen James, Scott James, Matthew James, Susanna James, and Rose James and grandfather of seven.
+He held the position of executive director of Gator Boosters, Inc. at the University of Florida from 1986 to 2012, overseeing the booster fund-raising operation to fund athletic scholarships for Gator athletes.